 It sort of looks like the surface of the moon, or Mars.
 In fact, this alien landscape was where the Mars Rover was tested, due to the ground’s sharp, undulating surface.

 As a result of the harsh climate, both human and animal presence is several limited.
-But you will find Humboldt Penguins on the desert cliffs along the coast, Andean Flamingoes eating algae on the salt flats, and Guanacos, Vicuñas, and Grey Foxes in the less arid areas.
+But you will find Humboldt Penguins on the desert cliffs along the coast, Andean Flamingos eating algae on the salt flats, and Guanacos, Vicuñas, and Grey Foxes in the less arid areas.

 PATAGONIAN DESERT (#8- Argentina & Chile)